 Upon completion of our Feasibility Analysis in early 2014, Peaks to People established a Working Group to help progress the outcomes identified in the study.
 This group consisted of a variety of Northern Colorado businesses, organizations, landowners, and interested parties committed to protecting our forests and watersheds.
 Our Working Group met several times a year between 2014 and 2017 to help guide the development of Peaks to People.
 The group was comprised of four teams:

 - The Fundraising and Outreach Team: Focused on identifying potential investors and grant opportunities to fund the future work of Peaks to People.

 - The Landowner Advisory Group: Represented landowners’ viewpoints on program design elements, contracts and payment systems to ensure Peaks to People is a viable option for area land stewards.

 - The Operations Team: Responsible for researching, designing, and creating the operational procedures that mandate Peaks to People.

 - The Science and Monitoring Team: Ensured current and future demonstration sites are completed using a science-based methodology and that all data collected is used to aid in the ongoing development of the Watershed Investment Tool and inform future projects.

 The Peaks to People Water Fund’s proof of concept phase, was jointly sponsored by the Center for Collaborative Conservation at Colorado State University and The Nature Conservancy.
 This phase was supported by an important group of funders who believe in the viability and potential of our cause.
-Upon completion of this period, Peaks to People intends to be self-sustaining through investments in the fund.
+Upon completion of this period, Peaks to People has since become self-sustaining through investments in the fund.
 Proof of Concept Phase funders included:

 - The US Endowment for Forestry and Communities/EPA Healthy Watershed Consortium